PlayFab/MpsPowershell/how-to.md

 Before running any other command you need to run `Set-PfTitle`.
 This uses your TitleId and your title's SecretKey to get an EntityToken that will be used to authenticate all future requests (the EntityToken is automatically set to an environment variable that is read by all cmdlets).

-All the commands return an object containing the response body.
+All the commands return an object containing the response body, which doesn't get printed to the console by default.
 This means that in order to use the response, you have to either
 1. Store the response in a variable: `$resp = Get-PfBuild`
 1. Print the response to the console as json: `Get-PfBuild | ConvertTo-Json -depth 5`